flame-engine/flame/doc/input.md

 }
 ```

-So in this example we create the classes `MyGame` and `Player`. `MyGame` created a joystick which we
+So in this example we create the classes `MyGame` and `Player`. `MyGame` creates a joystick which is
-pass to the `Player` when it is created and in the `Player` class we act upon the current state of
+passed to the `Player` when it is created.
+In the `Player` class we act upon the current state of
 the joystick.

-The joystick has a few fields that change depening on what state it is in, which are these ones:
+The joystick has a few fields that change depending on what state it is in.
+These are the fields that should be used to know the state of the joystick:
- - `intensity`: The percentage [0.0, 1.0] the knob is dragged from the center to
+ - `intensity`: The percentage [0.0, 1.0] that the knob is dragged from the epicenter to the edge of
-  the edge of the joystick (or `knobRadius` if that is set).
+  the joystick (or `knobRadius` if that is set).
- - `delta`: The amount (defined as a `Vector2`) the knob is dragged from its epicenter.
+ - `delta`: The absolute amount (defined as a `Vector2`) that the knob is dragged from its epicenter.
  - `velocity`: The percentage, presented as a `Vector2`, and direction that the knob is currently
   pulled from its base position to a edge of the joystick.